 The University of Michigan-Flint is working to end sexual violence on campus as part of a nationwide group of colleges and universities.

-In 2019, UM-Flint was accepted into the third cohort of the Culture of Respect Collective.
+In 2019, UM-Flint was accepted into the fourth cohort of the Culture of Respect Collective.
 Culture of Respect is a NASPA (Student Affairs Administrators in Higher Education) initiative that offers evidence-based best practices and utilizes existing programs and resources on campus to end sexual violence.
 About 30 institutions are part of the cohort.

 “The Culture of Respect program provides a structured and evidence-based way for UM-Flint to think about culture change as it relates to sexual violence,” said Tess Barker, senior director for special projects and acting director for the Center for Gender and Sexuality.
 “It goes far beyond the minimums of compliance, but supports the campus in addressing barriers or underlying issues that relate to sexual violence on campus.”